helm/community/hips/hip-00xx-sequencing.md

 #### Sequencing order

 Resources with sequencing annotations would be deployed first followed by resources without.
 If a resource has a `helm.sh/depends-on/chart` annotation, all resources of the referred subchart would be deployed and checked for readiness before deploying the dependant resource.
-Only resources that Helm can determine readiness for will be checked.
+Only resources that Helm can determine their readiness for will be checked.
 Chart authors would need to annotate their chart resources accordingly.
+Helm will use default readiness checks for subcharts that do have their templates annotated.

-Helm would scope each subchart layer annotation names using a delimiter such as `.` e.g `someChartDependency.mylayer` to avoid any name collisions.
+Helm would scope each subchart layer annotation names using a delimiter e.g `someChartDependency#mylayer` to avoid any name collisions.
 This is an internal implementation detail rather than feature chart authors or operators would need to know.

 `helm template` would print all resources in the order they would be deployed.
 Groups of resources in a layer would be delimited using a `## Layer: <name>` comment indicate the beginning of each layer